-A Futures Contract is a derivative product and is an agreement to buy or sell a commodity, currency or other instrument at a predetermined price at a specified time in the future.
+A Futures Contract is a derivative product and is an agreement to buy or sell a commodity, currency or other instrument at a predetermined price at a specified time in the future (subject to the Early Settlement).
 They are either physically settled or cash settled.
-BitMEX offers several of its trading products in the form of a Futures Contract with cash settlement.
+BitMEX offers several of its trading products in the form of a Futures Contracts with cash settlement.

 Futures contracts do not require traders to post 100% of collateral as margin, because of this you can trade with leverage of up to 100x on some of BitMEX contracts.
 All margin on BitMEX is denominated in Bitcoin, allowing traders to speculate on the future value of its products only using Bitcoin.

 BitMEX offers futures contracts that have inverse, quanto, and linear payouts.
 This document explains the key differences between these payouts, and some implications for traders.